acdlite/recompose/README.md

 import { compose, mapProps, withState } from 'recompose'
 ```

+## Who uses Recompose
+If your company or project uses Recompose, feel free to add it to [the official list of users](https://github.com/acdlite/recompose/wiki/Sites-Using-Recompose) by [editing](https://github.com/acdlite/recompose/wiki/Sites-Using-Recompose/_edit) the wiki page.

 ## Recipes for Inspiration
-We've started a Recipes page to help show some various patterns for inspiration.
-Feel free to add to it!
+We have a community-driven Recipes page.
+It's a place to share and see recompose patterns for inspiration.
+Please add to it!
 [Recipes](https://github.com/acdlite/recompose/wiki/Recipes).

-## Who uses Recompose
-If your company or project uses Recompose, feel free to add it to [the official list of users](https://github.com/acdlite/recompose/wiki/Sites-Using-Recompose) by [editing](https://github.com/acdlite/recompose/wiki/Sites-Using-Recompose/_edit) the wiki page.

 ## Feedback wanted